TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/developing/app-guide.md

   to the entirety of [Solr](http://lucene.apache.org/solr/)'s extremely broad API, which enables you to query on the basis of wildcards, strings, booleans, geolocation, ranges, language-specific fulltext, and far more.
-You can even use Search in conjunction with [Riak Data Types][dev data types] \(documentation coming soon).
+You can even use Search in conjunction with [Riak Data Types][dev data types] /(documentation coming soon).

 > **Search is preferred for querying**
 >